juliusgeo/OpenStreetMapPlotter.jl/README.md

 The main ways in which this package is better than OpenStreetMap.jl:
 * The graphing function is able to draw buildings and other OSM objects like parks, rivers, etc, as polygons rather than just as outlines.
 * Because this package is primarily focused on extracting data from the OSM objects, rather than on geometry, the structs are much easier to understand because everything is in WGS84 projection.
+* In OpenStreetMap.jl, smaller streets that adjoin a larger street will sometimes be drawn over the larger street.
+This package delays the drawing of motorways, trunks, and primary through tertiary ways so that they display correctly when plotted.

 The styling for all the different object types is defined in styles.jl, which is composed of a few dictionaries that map OSM tags to Style objects.
 These dicts are accessible to the user, so you can easily change the styling as you wish.